asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-URI-Media-Playback.md

 ```

----

 Since an `&` is valid for a URI but is also used as a separator in dialplan, ampersands in a resource cannot be supported.
 If an ampersand is used in a URI (say, as part of a query), then the entire URI must be URI encoded.

----
+!!! note

-**Note:**  URIs in a resource can't be supported, as performing a URI decode on the URI cannot tell the difference between an `&` in a resource and an `&` in a query.
+    URIs in a resource can't be supported, as performing a URI decode on the URI cannot tell the difference between an `&` in a resource and an `&` in a query.
 That is:

     `http://myserver.com/media?sound=monkeys%26weasels&format=wav => http%3A%2F%2Fmyserver.com%2Fmedia%3Fsound%3dmonkeys%26weasels%26format%3Dwav`

     The latter cannot be decoded correctly as the `&` that forms the query parameter cannot now be distinguished from the already URI encoded `&` in the resource.

----
+[//]: # (end-note)

 ##### AGI